Signs & symptoms

 But I really want a scan…

 If you want a scan because of bleeding or spotting, and you can’t get an appointment at an Early Pregnancy or Emergency Gynaecology Unit, you could go to your nearest Accident & Emergency Department.
 Bear in mind that you might have a long wait and that they may not be able to scan you there and then.
+In addition, the coronavirus pandemic is putting additional strain on all NHS services, including emergency services and unless you have extremely heavy bleeding or acute pain, it might be best to phone 111 instead.

 If you want a scan for reassurance, you might decide to go for a private scan (try putting “early pregnancy scan” and the name of the nearest town into your search engine).
 It is best to ensure that they are registered with the Care Quality Commission (CQC) if in England, or adhere to the same standards if in other countries.
+Many private clinics are limiting their appointments during the coronavirus pandemic.

 What should I do?